bluesoftdev/endurance-instrumentation/README.md

   compile 'com.bluesoftdev.endurance:instrumentation:1.0.0-SNAPSHOT'
 }
 ```
+### Others ###
+You can download the jar and sources from: [Repo](https://oss.sonatype.org/content/repositories/snapshots/com/bluesoftdev/endurance/instrumentation/1.0.0-SNAPSHOT/)
 ## Contribution guidelines ##

 If you would like to contribute please feel free to submit pull requests.
 Some guidelines: